Publications

 “It’s a further exercise in futility”: implicit content detection and classification in Italian political discourse.
 A pilot study.

-(Forthcoming) AI-Linguistica.
+(2025) AI-Linguistica.
 Linguistic Studies on AI-Generated Texts and Discourses

 Walter Paci